News24 (Australian TV channel): News24 Regional

-Sky News Regional (formerly Sky News on WIN) is a free-to-air version of Sky News Australia, which was launched on 2 September 2018.
+News24 Regional, formerly known as Sky News Regional is a free-to-air version of Sky News Australia, which was launched on 2 September 2018 as Sky News on WIN.
 The channel features Sky News Australia and Fox Sports News programming, as well as the morning newscast Sky News Breakfast commissioned for this channel that also airs on Sky News Weather.
 The channel was originally established as part of a partnership with WIN Television.
 In 2021, WIN's contracts with both Network 10 and Sky News expired; with WIN returning to its previous Nine Network affiliation on 1 July 2021, and Sky News's contract expiring on 1 August 2021 (the allotments were, in turn, used for 9Life).
 Sky News reached a new agreement with Southern Cross Austereo to distribute the channel on their now Network 10-affiliated stations, now known as Sky News Regional.

 In its first two weeks on the air, the channel averaged 10,000 viewers in primetime and 4,000 viewers in daytime, with Richo the highest rated program at 24,000 viewers.

-The channel is available on digital channel 56 across Southern Cross Austereo's regional markets in Regional QLD, Southern NSW & ACT and Regional VIC, and on WIN digital channel 53 in Northern NSW and the Gold Coast.
+The channel is available on digital channel 56 across Southern Cross Austereo's regional markets in Regional QLD, Southern NSW & ACT, Regional VIC, and Northern NSW and the Gold Coast was previously on WIN digital channels 53 from August 2021 until July 2026.
 It is not available in Broken Hill/Spencer Gulf, Tasmania, Mildura, Darwin, Remote & Central Australia and Regional WA.
-Mildura, Tasmania, and Regional Western Australia previously broadcast the channel as Sky News on WIN on the WIN network until August 2021 when it switched to 9Life's feed.
+WIN-owned stations in Mildura, Tasmania, and Regional Western Australia previously broadcast the channel until August 2021 when it switched to 9Life's feed.
 The channel was previously on WIN digital channels 83 and 85, prior to the rebrand as Sky News Regional on 1 August 2021.

-Sky News Regional ended its broadcast on channel 53 in Griffith and South-East South Australia on 30 June 2024 after an unsuccessful renewal of the affiliation agreement with WIN.
+Sky News Regional ended its broadcast on channel 53 in Griffith and South-East South Australia/Riverland on 30 June 2024 after an unsuccessful renewal of the affiliation agreement with WIN.

-In July 2025, Sky News and Network 10 signed an agreement to continue airing Sky News Regional, following 10's acquisition of Southern Cross Austereo's regional television stations in regional Queensland, New South Wales and Victoria.
+In July 2025, Sky News and Network 10 signed an agreement to continue airing Sky News Regional, following 10's acquisition of its affiliated stations in regional Queensland, Southern New South Wales, regional Victoria (formerly owned by Southern Cross Austereo) and Northern New South Wales (formerly owned by WIN Television).